-Philips Hue pairing and controls will be unavailable.
+Philips Hue pairing and controls will be unavailable on OnHub devices.

 Additionally, bridge mode disables many of Google Wifi and Google Nest Wifi’s security protections.
 This is because your upstream router (the modem/router combo in the above scenario) is the one performing DNS steering, packet inspection, executable patching, etc.

-If you have a 3rd party router, you can wire a Nest Wifi router or primary Google Wifi point to it, then mesh additional Wifi points downstream.
+If you have a third party router, you can wire a Nest Wifi router or primary Google Wifi point to it, then mesh additional Wifi points downstream.

-Still want to turn your Nest Wifi router or primary Wifi point into a bridge?
-Here’s how:
+If you still want to turn your Nest Wifi router or primary Wifi point into a bridge, you can follow the steps below: